So you’re on the hunt for the best minimalist shoes money can buy.

-When she first made the shift to minimalist footwear Sporty still had regular shoes for meetings and special occasions.
+When she first made the shift to minimalist shoes, Sporty still had regular footwear for meetings and special occasions.
 Her feet didn’t appreciate being forced into them though, so she eventually ditched them.

 She figured she could be cool from the ankles up.